fdcl-gwu/Motor_Tests/README.md

 3) Set up the force sensor.
    _NOTE: The force sensor may need a few minutes to warm up.
 Values may start higher or lower than expected but will normalize after several minutes._

+4)  From folder "python_scripts", open record.py.
+Update the line "location='/dev/ttyACM0'" with the specefic port name corresponding to the arduino.
+To find the port name, in the Terminal write:
+    ```
+    ls /dev/tty*
+    ```
 5) Run a force calibration:
     1. Upload strain_reader.ino to the arduino.
     2. From folder "python_scripts", open record.py.
 Update the line "text_file = open('/home/mbshbn/Documents/Motor_Tests/Results/calib_0.txt', 'w')" with the location and the name of the text file for data which will be saved later.
 A recommended text file name for no weight is 'calib_0.txt'.
-Also, Update the line "location='/dev/ttyACM0'" with the specefic port name corresponding to the arduino.
-To find the port name, in the Terminal write:
-    ```
-    ls /dev/tty*
-    ```
-    3. With no weight on the sensor aside from the rig, run record.py for several seconds to determine the reading with zero thrust.
 To do this, open a Terminal in the folder called "python_scripts" located inside the "Motor_Tests", and type the following in the Terminal
 :
     ```
     python record.py
     ```
+    3. With no weight on the sensor aside from the rig, run record.py for several seconds to determine the reading with zero thrust.
     4. Add a known mass, for example 46 gr, to the rig and run record.py again.
 Make sure to change the file name in record.py; A recommended file name, for 46 gr mass, is 'calib_46.txt'.
 You should now have two text files that contain a single column of data read from the force sensor.
     5. Repeat step 4, for different masses.
 Make sure that you do not add overload the load cell.
 The maximum alloawable mass for calibration can be found using the provided Matlab mfile in the MAotor_Tests folder.
 For the current configuration, it is 612 gram.

-6) Attach a power supply to the motor and set it at a specific voltage, checking with a multimeter.
+6) Attach a power supply to the motor and set it at a specific voltage (14.8 V Tiger 700 motor and 11*3.7 CF propeller), checking with a multimeter.
 Voltage may drift during the tests so be prepared to adjust the supply accordingly.
 For Tiger 700rpm moter with 11*3.7L propellers set voltage to 14.8 v.

 7) Upload step_test.ino and run record.py (remember to update the file name, recommended file name is'<motor><voltage>.txt').
 Make sure that the propellers are blowing wind downside, otherwise reverse two of the motor wires.
 This should take about 15 mins.